phyloref/jphyloref/README.md

 concepts to be defined and reproducibly resolved within a hypothesis of evolutionary relationships, i.e., a phylogeny.
 We have proposed a mechanism, called [Phyloreferencing], for representing phylogenetic clade definitions as structured data with fully machine-processable semantics, using the [Web Ontology Language] (OWL).
 We refer to such machine-interpretable clade definitions as "phyloreferences" (see [Cellinese et al., preprint]).
+For more information on how phyloreferences are implemented, see [the JOSS manuscript] included in this repository.

 JPhyloRef is a [Java]-based command line tool as well as a web service for reasoning with [ontologies] in OWL that contain logical definitions of phylogenetic clade definitions, called [phyloreferences], and their accompanying reference phylogenetic